-A Blue Ray DVD or Blu Ray disc is a high definition optical disc format that appeared in the spring of 2006.
-It is a disc that competed with the HD DVD for the high definition optical disc market and eventually won the format war.
+A Blue Ray DVD or Blu-ray disc is a high definition optical disc format that appeared in the spring of 2006.
+It is a disc that competed with the HD-DVD for the high definition optical disc market and eventually won the format war.

-A Blue Ray DVD or Blu Ray disc is a high definition optical disc format that appeared in the spring of 2006.
-It is a disc that competed with the HD DVD for the high definition optical disc market and eventually won the format war.
-It is now the only optical disc format of CD or DVD size for high definition video use.
+This format is now the only optical disc format of CD or DVD size for high definition video use.
 There are many manufacturers and companies backing this format, the most notable are Sony and Philips.
-The trademark spelling is Blu Ray, although it is often also referred to as Blue Ray.
+The trademark spelling is Blu-ray, although it is often also referred to as Blue Ray.

-Like the HD DVD, the Blu Ray disc requires the use of a blue laser at a wavelength of 405 nm in order to read the disc and record the disc.
-However, unlike the HD DVD the Blue Ray disc has a different disc structure.
-Whereas the HD DVD physical structure is very similar to the DVD format, the Blu Ray DVD structure is completely different.
+Like the HD-DVD, the Blu Ray disc requires the use of a blue laser at a wavelength of 405 nm in order to read the disc and record the disc.
+However, unlike the HD-DVD the Blue Ray disc has a different disc structure.
+Whereas the HD-DVD physical structure is very similar to the DVD format, the Blu-ray DVD structure is completely different.
 This was a bit of a problem for manufacturers initially because they could not use existing DVD manufacturing facilities.
 In order to be able to manufacture Blue Ray DVDs, new equipment and several adjustments needed to be made within the factories.
-This slowed the introduction of the disc compared to the HD DVD because in order to produce HD DVDs, very little adjustments needed to be made.
-However, once manufacturing facilities were ready and the Sony PlayStation 3 was introduced (which contained a Blu-ray drive) sales of equipment and Blue Ray optical discs spiked considerably and this combined with other factors led to the demise of HD DVD.
+This slowed the introduction of the disc compared to the HD-DVD because in order to produce HD-DVDs, very little adjustments needed to be made.
+However, once manufacturing facilities were ready and the Sony PlayStation 3 was introduced (which contained a Blu-ray drive) sales of equipment and Blue Ray optical discs spiked considerably and this combined with other factors led to the demise of HD-DVD.